kaylai/DensityX/lib/README.md

 Oxide components must be input in wt%.
 P is pressure in bars.
 T is temperature in degrees C.

+Running densityx.Density() returns a pandas dataframe with the columns:
+*Sample_ID
+*density
+*density_unc

+Column density is in g/cm3.
+Column density_unc is uncertainty on the density calculation and is in g/cm3.

 ## Getting Started

 These instructions will get you a copy of DensityX up and running on your local machine for development and testing purposes.